ojaswichopra/Routing_Protocols/README.md

 3. **End to end delay**: The average time interval between the generation of packets in a source node and successfully delivery of it in a destination node.
 The performance would be better when it is low.
 4. **Number of Packets dropped**: The number of data packets that is not successfully delivered to the destination during transmission.
 5. **Jitter**: It describes standard deviation of packet delay between all nodes.

+## Results

+- AODV provides excellent throughput in the Star topology, but this comes with higher delay, and its throughput drops significantly in Mesh topologies.
+- DSDV has consistently low throughput but moderate latency, with slightly better performance in the Mesh topology.
+- OLSR shows poor throughput across both topologies, but it handles Mesh networks better in terms of delay compared to the Star topology, where it suffers the most.

 ## Contributers
 - [Ojaswi Chopra](https://github.com/ojaswichopra)